StephMode/personal-website/README.md

+# About this Project

+This website serves as a showcase of who I am as a software professional and my projects.

+It's build using React, Vite, StyledComponents and npm primarily.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.